We are not for profit organization established in 1900.

 Malak Bokhari MD, MPH

 Malak is a native of the Arabian Peninsula.
 She obtained her doctorate in Medicine from Dublin, Ireland and completed two fellowships in Colon and Rectal Surgery.
 She obtained a Masters degree in Public Health from the University of Pittsburgh in 2004.
-In addition, Malak is a full-time student at Rabata and is obtaining her Ijazah in Tajweed.
+In addition, Malak has been learning various topics in Islamic studies since 2015.
+She is a full-time student at Rabata and Kiflayn and is obtaining her Ijazah (certificate) in Tajweed.
 Malak is the “books person” in the store.
 Currently, Malak is assisting in translating Al-Ghazali children book series into the Arabic language.
-Malak’s daughter is a sophomore at U of M and her son is in 10th grade.
+Malak’s daughter is at U of M and her son is in senior school.